julihocc/itesm-ma2008b-notes/module-01/complementary/module-01.md

 6. **Advanced Applications**
    - Apply **moment control** techniques (e.g., controlling first and second moments) to estimate European call option prices.
 Compare to a plain Monte Carlo approach.
    - Modify a Monte Carlo simulation for **stochastic differential equations (SDEs)** (e.g., using Euler-Maruyama) while applying **variance reduction** methods.
-   - Use **QRNs** for high-dimensional optimization (e.g., 5D Rosenbrock function) and compare against purely random sampling.
+   - Use **QRNs** for high-dimensional optimization (e.g., a 5D Rosenbrock function) and compare against purely random sampling.

+7. **Brownian Motion**
+   - Simulate multiple paths of **standard Brownian motion** (as in [Section 2.4](#24-simulation-of-brownian-motion-in-python)) and verify its statistical properties (e.g., increment distributions, empirical mean/variance).
+   - Investigate **Geometric Brownian Motion** by simulating and plotting multiple paths for a hypothetical stock price.
+   - Explore the **Reflection Principle** numerically by examining the maximum of simulated paths.